2022 Belarusian constitutional referendum: Background

 In January 2021, President Lukashenko announced that a new draft constitution would be prepared by the end of 2021.
 On 27 December 2021, the proposed changes were published.
 On January 20, 2022, Lukashenko signed a decree on setting the date of the referendum for February 27, 2022.
 According to Belarusian law, the new Constitution enters into force 10 days after being officially published.

-The Belarusian National Centre of Legal Information received 8,919 letters from Belarusian citizens with proposals on amends to the Constitution.
+The Belarusian National Centre of Legal Information received 8,919 letters from Belarusian citizens with proposals on amendments to the Constitution.
 According to the Centre, more than 99% approved the changes, offered by the government.
 Only 13 letters supported the old version of the Constitution, 27 criticized the amendments.
 There is a recorded case of legal prosecution of Nikolay Vitikov, a 68 years old Belarusian retiree, who sent his letter with proposals to a local newspaper.
 On January 4, 2022, law enforcement officers raided his house and detained him.
 He was charged under a ‘hate-sowing’ article of the Criminal Code, facing from 3 to 5 years in prison.
 Later the newspaper published an article claiming that it had reported the man because they found his letter offensive to the authorities, containing "fascist slogans" and "Judas kisses".
 The editors' office made derogatory comments about the man's opinions and intellectual capacity.
 Overall, nine criminal cases were opened in the run-up to the referendum.

 The first CEC session took place on January 21, 2022.
 More than 7 mln bulletins were printed for the voting.
 For the first time in Belarusian history, all bulletins were written in Russian.
 About $8.6 mln were spent for the referendum.
 On January 27, the CEC ordered to remove curtains from polling booths and set 'youth patrols' to protect polling stations.
 The Commission explained its order to remove curtains as an anti-Covid measure, claiming that the secrecy of the ballot would not be violated.
-Karpenko claimed that curtains were removed for better ventilation.
+Karpienka claimed that curtains were removed for better ventilation.
 Meanwhile, an independent political analyst Artyom Shreibman thought it was an intimidation step to make voters feel controlled and surveyed.

 The government launched a big promotion campaign to make people vote.
 They organized flash mobs, promo shows, filmed promo videos, some starring military officers.
 Audio advertising was played in public transport.

 Shortly before the referendum day, the CEC announced that names of election commission members would be classified.
-According to Karpenko, there have been threats against many of those who were in commissions during the 2020 Belarusian presidential election.
+According to Karpienka, there have been threats against many of those who were in commissions during the 2020 Belarusian presidential election.
 The step was widely criticized for violation of Belarusian Election Law, while the CEC representative denied all accusations.

 A constitutional reform in Russia in 2020 was supposedly the possible source of inspiration of the Belarusian constitutional changes, along with Kazakhstan.

 Proposed changes

-Drafts and Corrections
+Drafts and corrections

 Proposed changes to the Constitution were published on 22 July 2021.